luke-perry/Starter-React-Native/readme.md

 # 👋 React Native Boilerplate
-This starter React Native app is a very basic starting point to accelerate starting new mobile projects.
+This starter React Native app is a  basic starting point to accelerate kicking off new mobile projects.
 The project is setup with native module support ("[ejected](https://github.com/react-community/create-react-native-app/blob/master/EJECTING.md)").

-## 🚀 Getting Started
 ### Requirements
 Node 10 or greater is required.
 Development for iOS requires a Mac and Xcode 9.4 or up, and will target iOS 9 and up.

-### 📦 Installing Dependencies
+## 📦 Installing Dependencies
 JavaScript
 ```bash
 npm install